AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

   - if the ADHA profile mandates a child element, such as a valid identifier or reference, then the resource must contain that element otherwise the instance will not be conformant.
   - use the code `unknown` where the value is expected to exist but is not known.

-    Example: ExplanationOfBenefit resource where the patient's insurance coverage is not available.
+    Example: ExplanationOfBenefit resource where the patient's insurance coverage is not available
     ~~~
     {
       "resourceType" : "ExplanationOfBenefit",